-Churchill's words were never truer.
+Churchill's "never give in, never give in, never, never, never", advice was never truer.
 The only difference is that today, we must call on our Veterans to defend the Constitution from it's worst enemy; apathy.

 What sets us apart from the civilian crowd is that we took an oath to preserve, protect, and defend the Constitution against ALL enemies, foreign and domestic.
 The biggest enemy of freedom and justice is apathy!
 You don't get released from that oath just because you are discharged from the service.